semagrow/kobe/docs/use/tune_network.md

 following:

-* A [Benchmark](../references/api.md#benchmark) for the benchmark you want to use in your experiment.
+* A [Benchmark](../references/api.md#benchmark) for the benchmark you want to change the network parameters.

 We have already prepared several benchmarks to use.
-If you want to create a benchmark specification, check out [this guide](./create_benchmark.md).
+If you want to create your own benchmark specification, check out [this guide](./create_benchmark.md).

 ## Step 1 - Inject latency for each source endpoint